Contact Us

 Email: Raymona.Baldwin@bellevuecollege.edu

 Raymona is a generalist, working alongside individuals with all types of disabilities and barriers.
 Learning disability software, and the application of mobile technology are favored areas of practice.
 She enjoys participating in researching, writing, speaking, and presenting about ideas related to disability and technology.
-Raymona earned professional certifications in Assistive Technology from Georgia Tech, University of Pittsburg, and RESNA (Rehabilitation and Assistive Technology Society of North America).
-Raymona attended the UW’s Summer Assistive Technology Institute.
+Raymona earned professional certifications in Assistive Technology from Georgia Tech, University of Pittsburg, and Rehabilitation and Assistive Technology Society of North America (RESNA).
+Raymona attended the University of Washington’s Summer Assistive Technology Institute.
 She holds a bachelor’s degree from Gonzaga University, and participated in the worker retraining program at Seattle Central College.
-Raymona’s Master’s Degree is in Vocational Rehabilitation Counseling from Western Washington University.
+Raymona’s master’s degree is in Vocational Rehabilitation Counseling from Western Washington University.
 She enjoys the arts: attending concerts, teaching others about vintage jewelry, and learning yoga theory.

 Access Specialist Jessica holding her grey and black striped cat, Marvin.
 He also has white feet.